Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG077 CCTV – full written update provided ahead of meeting.
-Nicola talked through the update and advised that detailed surveys being done by BT and may come across unplanned issues re cabling etc but making good progress and contract with BT means that any new issues identified get rectified at no extra cost.
-Expected date for project completion is mid-June 2025.
+JRG077 – CCTV – Full written update provided ahead of meeting.
+Nicola talked through the update and advised that detailed surveys are being done by BT; unplanned issues with cabling may arise, but any new issues will be rectified at no extra cost.
+Expected project completion is mid-June 2025.

-JRG092 Shower installations – After meeting Alan confirmed that email been sent to CAS and contact centre confirming that any tenant request for a shower over the bath should be emailed to the Housing Capital Investment mailbox and they will then liaise with the fitting side in Building Services.
+JRG092 – Shower installations – Alan confirmed post-meeting that any tenant request for a shower over the bath should be emailed to the Housing Capital Investment mailbox and liaised with Building Services.

-JRG094 Review of lock-ups – written update provided ahead of meeting and on as a specific agenda item.
+JRG094 – Review of lock-ups – Written update provided ahead of meeting; included as a specific agenda item.

-Also a working group being set up to create a policy and procedures for lockups.
+A working group will be set up to create a lock-up policy and procedures.

-Agreed that a condensed version of the option appraisal presentation provided to the Better Homes Board will be made available to JRG members.
+Agreed to provide a condensed version of the Better Homes Board option appraisal to JRG members.

-Jonathan advised that been capitalising a lot of spend on void properties to relieve pressures on revenue budget and this explains the drop in revenue spend outlined in the Q3 update.
-Overall less being spent on voids and average spend lower than previous year.
+Jonathan noted that much spend on void properties has been capitalised to relieve revenue budget pressures; overall spend on voids lower than previous year.

 Update on Capital Programme P10